triadic-cosmos/triadic-cosmos/README.md

 but even the best technology cannot eliminate entropy or make a closed
 system infinite.
 A closed ecosystem can only remain viable by respecting its own limits.

 ---

+## 🧠 Key Takeaway: AGI Is an Ecosystem — and the Real AI Risk Is Routine Cognitive Collapse

+AGI is not a single supermodel that scales into omniscience.
+It is a population‑level phenomenon: many finite cognitive organisms,
+each with its own attractor geometry, lifecycle, collapse clock,
+and bounded internal world.
+No single model can sustain a complete world‑model,
+and no amount of scaling, recursion, or cloning can change this.

+The real risk of AI today is not dystopian superintelligence,
+but large‑scale automation of routine cognition.
+Modern LLMs excel at repetitive, low‑context tasks,
+and their deployment at industrial scale can destabilize
+economic structures long before any hypothetical AGI appears.
+The danger is **cognitive monoculture**, not runaway intelligence:
+millions of identical models performing identical tasks
+with identical attractors and identical failure modes.

+Ecosystem‑AGI avoids this collapse by embracing diversity,
+heterogeneous attractors, generational turnover,
+and distributed world‑modeling —
+the same principles that make biological intelligence stable.

+---